JGarza189/neuroblastoma-2025/README.md

 ### 4. Running Simulations

-Using `conda`:
+Using `conda`, open Jupyter Notebook and call the scripts as follows:

 ```

-Open Jupyter Notebook and call the scripts as follows:
+1. Step Goobly glob ..:

-1. Step ..:
+2. Step boolly bob ..:

    ```
    ```